Art and Art History

-ARTH/ART/GRPH 490.
-Independent Studies in Art or Art History or Graphic Design.
+ART/ARTH/GRPH 490.
+Independent Studies in Art, Art History or Graphic Design.
 1-3 credits each semester.

-ARTH/ART/GRPH 495.
-Internship in Art or Art History or Graphic Design.
+ART/ARTH/GRPH 495.
+Internship in Art, Art History or Graphic Design.
 1-8 credits.

 An off-campus program prepared and monitored on an individual basis.
 Internships are designed to provide practical experience in the arts.
-ARTH 494 is a prerequisite for internships in museum and galleries.
 Prerequisites: Permission of the instructor and director.
 ARTH 494 for ART/ARTH 495 in museums and galleries.
 GRPH 250 for GRPH 495.

 PUBLISHER: University Catalog Office, MSC 8002, Harrisonburg, VA 22807 - PHONE: (540) 568-4064